 While we have had a glimpse as to what caused the ship to start sinking, was that the only reason?
 What are the scientific theories that have emerged on why the Titanic sank?

 One of the first major scientific insights into the sinking of the Titanic was obtained after a 1991 expedition, called the Imax, to the Titanic wreck.
-This expedition and the research that followed opened numerous discussions that have led to the uncovering of clues on why the Titanic sank.
-Surprisingly, one of the major discoveries of this expedition included chunks of metal that were once was a part of the Titanic’s hull.
-These Frisbee sized pieces of steel were about one inch thick with three rivet holes, each one 1.25 inches in diameter .
+This expedition and the research that followed opened numerous discussions that led to the uncovering of clues on why the Titanic sank.
+Surprisingly, one of the major discoveries of this expedition included chunks of metal that were once a part of the Titanic’s hull.
+These Frisbee-sized pieces of steel were about one inch thick with three rivet holes, each one 1.25 inches in diameter .

 So why did the Titanic sink?
 As shown in Figure 2, the ship is believed to have sunk due to multiple contributing factors.

 Titanic Analysis Evidence and Analysis of Why the Titanic Sank